Blackhawks end 8-game slide with 6-3 win over Penguins

 The Blackhawks shook up their roster on Wednesday morning by recalling forward Dylan Sikura and defenseman Carl Dahlstrom from Rockford of the AHL and sending forward Alexandre Fortin to the minors.
 Sikura and Dahlstrom played.

-Chicago is 4-12-2 under coach Jeremy Colliton, who replaced Joel Quenneville on Nov.
+Chicago is 4-12-2 under Colliton, who replaced Joel Quenneville on Nov.
 6.

 The Blackhawks opened the scoring for the first time since Nov.
 18 and led 2-1 after one period.
 Opponents had scored first in Chicago's last 11 games, outscoring the Blackhawks 25-5 in the first period during that span.